Dave-team/Knowledge-base/Social.md

 - Consider the other person's point of view
 - When going to a social event, make it worthwhile or don't go at all
 - Thank people for the impact they’ve had on your life: teachers, early managers.
 Track them down and write a genuine note
+- Remember peoples names and make you note when you find out their name.
+Then study to not forget

+## Being social at work

 ## Conversations